tap349/tap349.github.io/_posts/2017-08-04-elixir-asdf.md

 > Add a .tool-versions file to your project dir and versions of those tools
 > will be used.
 Global defaults can be set in the file $HOME/.tool-versions

+`asdf global` command writes specified tool version to _$HOME/.tool-versions_.

-now elixir versions are stored in _~/.asdf/installs/elixir/_.
+all elixir versions managed by asdf are stored in _~/.asdf/installs/elixir/_.

 _~/.zshenv_: